RasmusTorp/MLListening-ChordTranscription/README.md

 Open port 7680 in your browser to see the transcribed chords.

 You’ll see "Listening..." in the terminal.
-Start playing your guitar — MIDI notes will be sent as chords to your DAW.
+Start playing your instrument — MIDI notes will be sent as chords to your DAW.

 ---